HongHuangNeu/MusicXML/README.md

 Put the php file in lib directory in the pear directory of your php directory.

-5 Download the php.ini in this repositoty and replace the php.ini in your php directory.
+5 Use the php.ini in the Configuration-and-Data-file directory to replace the php.ini in your php directory.
 It contains all the necessary configuration for you.
 Then restart php.

 6 Install Lilypond, make sure it is installed in: